eliott-qq/game/README.md

  ### 6. Difficulty Level Selection
   - The function begins by presenting the available difficulty options: Easy (E), Medium (M), Hard (H), and Custom (C).
 The user is then prompted to input their choice.
    - If the selection is one of E, M, or H, the function forwards the input to the 1.Game Board Generation, where predefined criteria are applied.
-If the user selects C for Custom, the function will request input for the desired number of rows, columns, and time limit, which will then be sent to *1.Game Board Generation* for processing.
+If the user selects C for Custom, the function will request input for the desired number of rows and columns, which will then be sent to *1.Game Board Generation* for processing.

  ### 7. Fisher-Yates Shuffle Algorithm
    - The function starts by initializing the random number generator based on the current time.
 It then iterates backward through the vector, which represents the board game size, starting from the last element down to the second element.
 For each element at index i, it generates a random index j between 0 and i.
 The fruits at indices i and j are then swapped.
 The output moves to *1.Game Board Generation.*